rewindo21/Klassiker/README.md

 # Klassiker

-Implementation of data structure using C language.
+Implementation of data structures using C language.
 What in the world is more classic than this?

 # Table of Contents
 - [Types of Data Structure](#item-one)